 David Ryan Robinson has been working with us on an exciting project producing a birds-eye illustration of ZSL London Zoo.
 This brilliantly original piece of art captures London Zoo in a moment of its history, and is a significant work of importance for that alone.

 About the artist:

 David Ryan Robinson is a London based illustrator and graphic designer.
 He attended the University of Salford, where he got a First Class BA (Hons) Degree in Illustration and fell in love with the Uniball eye pen.
-He is represented by NB illustration.

 David Ryan Robinson is currently working as a designer for Cartoon Network at Turner Enterprises.